cameraui/sdk/go/docs/api/types.md

 ## Constants

-<a name="BatteryCapabilityLowBattery"></a>BatteryCapability defines optional capabilities for battery info sensors.
+<a name="BatteryCapabilityLowBattery"></a>Optional capabilities of a battery info sensor.

 	const (
 	    BatteryCapabilityLowBattery = "lowBattery" // Sensor reports low-battery alerts BatteryCapabilityCharging   = "charging"   // Sensor reports charging state )

-<a name="LightCapabilityBrightness"></a>LightCapability defines optional capabilities for light controls.
+<a name="LightCapabilityBrightness"></a>Optional capabilities of a light control.

 	const (
 	    LightCapabilityBrightness = "brightness" // Light supports brightness adjustment (0-100)
+	)

+<a name="SirenCapabilityVolume"></a>Optional capabilities of a siren control.

+	const (
+	    SirenCapabilityVolume = "volume" // Siren supports volume adjustment (0-100)
 	)

 ## Variables